-- 1) If the outcome of Step 4 is that the proposed project activity is not "common practice," and all other relevant steps in this tool or the applicable methodology are met, then the proposed project activity is additional. - 2) If the outcome of Step 4 is that the proposed project activity is "common practice," then it is not additional.
+- 1) Where the outcome of Step 4 is that the proposed project activity is not considered common practice, and all other relevant steps in this tool or the applicable methodology are met, then the proposed project activity is additional. - 2) Where the outcome of Step 4 is that the proposed project activity is considered common practice, then it is not additional.